PAIDiPaidThis.com

 Why the price varies so much

-Two separate bills sit behind the total, and that is why quotes look so different.
-The consultant sets their own fee, which reflects their specialty, reputation and location, while the hospital or clinic charges for the room, admin and any tests done on site.
-A brand name group such as Spire, Nuffield or Ramsay usually prices higher than an independent clinic for the same slot.
-The specialty matters too, so an initial cardiology or orthopaedic opinion often costs more than a general one.
+Two separate bills sit behind the total, and that is why quotes for what looks like the same appointment can differ so much.
+The consultant sets their own fee, which reflects their specialty, reputation and how in demand they are, while the hospital or clinic charges on top for the room, admin and any tests done on site.
+A brand name group such as Spire, Nuffield or Ramsay usually prices higher than an independent clinic for the same slot, because you're also paying for their overheads and reputation.
+The specialty matters too, so an initial cardiology or orthopaedic opinion often costs more than a general one, reflecting the training and equipment behind it.
+Region plays a part as well.
+Consultants in London and the South East tend to set higher fees than those in other parts of the country, partly because their own costs of running a clinic are higher there and partly because demand supports it.
+Who owns the venue matters less to you as a patient than who is actually treating you, but it still shows up on the invoice.

 How to pay less

-• Ask for the initial and follow-up fees up front, since some consultants roll a review into the first fee and others charge again.
+• Ask for the initial and follow-up fees up front, since some consultants roll a review into the first fee and others charge again for it.

-• Check whether the clinic offers a fixed-price self-pay package that folds the consultation into the wider treatment cost.
+• Check whether the clinic offers a fixed-price self-pay package that folds the consultation into the wider treatment cost rather than billing each stage separately.

-• Use PHIN to compare consultants on fees and how often they do your procedure before booking on price alone.
+• Use PHIN to compare consultants on fees and how often they do your procedure, rather than booking on price alone.

-• See whether a private GP referral or a self-referral changes the fee, as some clinics discount when you arrive with notes and history.
+• See whether a private GP referral or a self-referral changes the fee, as some clinics discount when you arrive with notes and history already in hand.

 • Only pay for tests the consultant actually needs.
-Turning up with recent NHS results can save you repeating a scan or blood tests.
+Turning up with recent NHS results can save you repeating a scan or blood tests you already have.

-• Compare a consultant's own private clinic against a big hospital group, because the room and admin overheads differ.
+• Compare a consultant's own private clinic against a big hospital group for the same specialist, because the room and admin overheads differ and the fee often follows.

 Common questions